jinilover/miscellaneous-notes/Note_on_Haskell.md

 ### Thoughts on type-level programming
   * Omitting `'` is a two-bladed sword.
 Code is cleaner w/o `'`.
 But you may be confused unless you are proficient with type-level programming.
 E.g. you may forget that `:k [Bool]` and `:k [Bool, Bool]` give different results.
   * The syntax of working on type-level "values" or literals is similar to term-level.
 But never mix up their purposes.
-E.g. `xs = '[Int, Char]` is invalid.
+E.g. `:k '[Int, Char]` returns `[Type]`.
+But `xs = '[Int, Char]` is invalid because this is an assignment in term-value programming only.

 ## Type families
 Basic definition knowledge are assumed.
 Observation is summarised: